*** Do I need to register for SONA? ***

 A No-Show includes any situation in which the participant does not complete a study session and receive credit.
 A No-Show is not necessarily a penalty because it does not remove credit earned; it just does not add a credit to your account.
 There are two kinds of No-Shows: Excused and Unexcused.

 An Excused No-Show is marked when a participant does not show up and has a valid documented excuse (e.g., doctor’s note, letter from the Emergency Dean).
-Excused No-Shows are also granted whenever a researcher cancels a study session more than 24 hours in advance, or if a participant chooses to withdraw from a study.
+Excused No-Shows are also granted whenever a researcher cancels a study session more than 24 hours in advance, if a participant chooses to withdraw from a study, or if a participant is asked to leave the study.
+An Excused No-Show is also marked when online studies are incomplete or past due.

-If you missed at least two studies without providing proper documentation (see #14 above), then you were marked as Unexcused No-Show for those absences.
+If you missed at least two scheduled appointments without providing proper documentation (see #14 above), then you were marked as Unexcused No-Show for those absences.
 This is why your account has been locked/disabled.
 See #16 for information on how to unlock your account.

 Accounts are locked/disabled if a participant has received 2 or more Unexcused NoShows.
-You can be marked as Unexcused No-Show if you do not have a valid excuse for missing a study, for arriving late to a study, or if you do not complete an online study by the deadline.
+You can be marked as Unexcused No-Show if you do not have a valid excuse for missing a study or for arriving late to a study.
 While your account is locked, you will NOT be able to sign up for studies, although you can still take part in any studies that you have already signed up for and keep the credits you have already earned through other studies.

 There are two ways to get your SONA account unlocked: